plantoncloud/docs.planton.cloud/site/docs/01-getting-started.md

 Checkout [Cloud Accounts](/cloud-accounts) page to learn more about connecting your cloud account to Planton Cloud.

-## Create Hosting Environment
+## Create Kubernetes Cluster

-Create a batteries included Kubernetes Cluster (Hosting Environment) in your cloud account, which can be used to deploy your software.
+Create a batteries included Kubernetes Cluster (Hosting Cluster) in your cloud account, which can be used to deploy your software.

-Checkout [Hosting Environments](/hosting-environments) to learn more about creating a Hosting Environment in Planton Cloud.
+Checkout [Kubernetes Clusters](/cloud-resources/kubernetes-clusters) to learn more about creating a Kubernetes Cluster using Planton Cloud.

 ## Connect Source Code Server

 Connect your source code server to Planton Cloud, which allows you to deploy your code to the cloud.

-Checkout [Source Code Servers](/source-code-servers) to learn more about connecting your source code server to Planton Cloud.
+Checkout [Source Code Servers](/your-software/source-code-servers) to learn more about connecting your source code server to Planton Cloud.

 ## Create New Source Code Projects

 Create new source code projects using provided templates, which will help you get started with developing your software.

-Checkout [Source Code Projects](/source-code-projects) to learn more about creating new source code projects using provided templates in Planton Cloud.
+Checkout [Source Code Projects](/your-software/source-code-projects) to learn more about creating new source code projects using provided templates in Planton Cloud.